Heat spoil Bucks’ home opener, rally to 131-126 win in OT

+MILWAUKEE (AP) — The Milwaukee Bucks had a 21-point lead in the third quarter at home and lost.
+That’s not what good teams do, and Giannis Antetokounmpo knows it.

-MILWAUKEE (AP) — Goran Dragic scored 25 points off the bench, Bam Adebayo added and the Miami Heat rallied from a 21-point third-quarter deficit to beat Giannis Antetokounmpo and the Milwaukee Bucks in overtime 131-126 on Saturday night.
+Goran Dragic scored 25 points off the bench, Bam Adebayo added 19 points and 13 rebounds, and the Miami Heat rallied to beat Antetokounmpo and the Bucks in overtime 131-126 on Saturday night.

 Antetokounmpo finished with 29 points, 17 rebounds and nine assists, but last season’s MVP also had eight turnovers and fouled out with 2:31 to play in overtime.
-Antetokounmpo also fouled out of Thursday night in Houston.
+Antetokounmpo also fouled out Thursday night in Houston.

+“Obviously, we’ve got to learn from tonight’s game,” Antetokounmpo said.
+“We were up 21 and we allowed them to come back into the game.
+We cannot let that happen.
+Good teams don’t let that happen.
+Definitely, we’re going to learn from this.”

 After trailing 74-53 with less than 11:00 to play in the third quarter, the Heat outscored Milwaukee 78-52 the rest of the way, including 49-33 in the fourth quarter and overtime.

+Adebayo sank four free throws in the extra period and Dragic scored six points in overtime to lift Miami to its second win.

+“We were down and we never quit,” Dragic said.
+“We fought back.
+We could make our job a little bit easier if we hit all those free throws.
+But in the end, a great comeback.
+When Giannis hit that layup (at the horn), a lot of teams in this league would just quit and we didn’t.
+I’m proud of the guys.”

-Kendrick Nun scored 18 points before fouling out for the Heat, who had seven players score in double digits.
-Miami rookie Tyler Herro, a Milwaukee native, finished with 14.
+Kendrick Nun scored 18 points before fouling out for the Heat, who had seven players score in double figures.
+Justise Winslow had 10 points, 13 rebounds and seven assists, and Miami rookie Tyler Herro, a Milwaukee native, finished with 14.

+“I didn’t really know what to expect, but I was happy to hear the crowd cheer for me,” Herro said.

-Khris Middleton added 25 points for the Bucks.
+Middleton added 25 points for the Bucks.

 Heat guard Jimmy Butler missed his second straight game after he and his girlfriend welcomed a baby on Wednesday.